 - Application Virtualization:

-The application virtualization helps users to have remote access to the application from a server.
-The server stores the personal information and other application characteristics but still holds the potential to run on a local workstation with the internet connection.
+Application virtualization helps users to have remote access to the application from a server.
+The server stores the personal information and other application characteristics but still holds the potential to run on a local workstation with an internet connection.

 - Network Virtualization: